Trade directory · Bakersfield metro · California

 Licensing Requirements

 California requires C-27 Landscaping Contractor License for projects over $500.
-Must pass Law & Business exam and trade-specific exam.
-Requires 4 years journeyman experience or equivalent education/experience combination.
-License renewal every 2 years with 12 hours continuing education.
+Must pass Law & Business exam plus C-27 trade exam.
+Requires 4 years experience or equivalent education.
+License renewal every 2 years with continuing education requirements.

 §2